-Traditional networking within a physical data centre had a clearly-defined perimeter.
-It was the point where the data centre had a connection to the outside world.
+Traditional networking within a physical data center had a clearly-defined perimeter.
+It was the point where the data center had a connection to the outside world.
 Today, perimeters are harder to define, but we still use a lot of the same technology.

 This includes firewalls (FW), intrusion detection systems (IDS), and intrusion prevention systems (IPS).
 When you define a perimeter, it is necessary to determine what data, voice, and video is allowed to pass.
 Once you understand what type of traffic should flow, the control mechanisms can be configured accordingly.

-Encryption ensures the confidentiality and integrity of data in transit or at rest by converting it into cipher using a key.
+Encryption ensures the confidentiality and integrity of data in transit or at rest by converting it into cypher using a key.
 Symmetric and asymmetric cryptography are the two basic types of encryption.

 Ancient Egyptians used symmetric encryption for confidentiality purposes.
 Today we use the same concept, but employ much more complex algorithms.
 For example, If you want to keep an online banking session confidential, you would encrypt it with symmetric encryption.
 To ensure the authenticity of the banking website, you would use asymmetric encryption to securely exchange the keys for that session’s symmetric encryption.